-Dr Alan Goddard is a Lecturer at Aston University The research in his laboratory focusses mainly on the lipid membrane that surrounds cells and the integral proteins residing within this.
+Dr Alan Goddard is a Lecturer at Aston University.
+The research in his laboratory focuses mainly on the lipid membrane that surrounds cells and the integral proteins residing within this.
 He has a particular interest in biochemical and biophysical assays.

 Insplorion is a Swedish company, which develops and sells its proprietary sensor technology NanoPlasmonic Sensing (NPS).

 Dr Goddard applied for a CBMNet Industrial-Academic Exchange Grant with Insplorion to develop a collaborative partnership and produce preliminary data that could be built on in future funded projects.

 The project aimed to use nanoplasmonic sensing to probe the nature of the n-butanol-membrane interaction.

 Dr Peter Sanderson, a CBMNet-funded Postdoctoral Researcher visited Insplorion in Sweden and gained hands-on experience of nanoplasmonic sensing.
 He obtained results demonstrating that whilst n-butanol can interact with, and likely intercalate into membranes, it does not fully disrupt them.